Psychotherapy; the Next Great Expose

 Sudden Adult Memories of Childhood Abuse

-The therapist decided Harriet had been sexually abused as a child.
+The therapist decided Harriet had been sexually abused as a child which caused her sexual identification

-The father was rarely home, the mother a peripheral figure, but the older sister, who had left home eleven years before and who had virtually raised Harriet, was designated the culprit.
+The father was rarely home so was excluded from the list of perpetrators.
+The mother a peripheral figure, more a definition than an actual participant.
+The older sister, who had left home eleven years before and who had virtually raised Harriet, was designated the culprit.

 The second question you might be provoked to ask; how does a person reach Thirty One unaware that she was sexually abused?